1800s

 Label, bottom right, showing HDC-1000A on box.
 Bottom right hand corner shows date as 1996.

-SEGA Digio SJ-1 and HDC-1000A (HDC-0100 in Japan) - 1996.
+SEGA Digio SJ-1 and HDC-1000A (HDC-0100 in Japan) - 1995/6/7.
 320 x 240 pixel CCD.
 10mm f/1.9 lens.
 The SJ-1 above is the one sold as the HDC-1000A.
 It has a clipon magnifier that the original SJ-1 did not have.
 However, it and apparently all four Sega versions of the SJ-1 (HDC-1000B and HDC-1000C of 1997), are marked HDC-0100 on the bottom of the camera (see photo above).
+The image files are in .SJ1 format, which can only be read with the software that comes with it.
+The SmartMedia card that comes with the Digio is 5Mbit (640KB) and can store approx 20 pictures in "high quality."
+There is no AutoFocus, but there is a manual focus that can do macro-level focusing.
 The camera in our collection has several box labels stating HDC-1000A (see photo above), but nothing on the camera itself other than HDC-0100.
+Except for the clip-on magnifier and colors, all seem to be the same camera.
+MSRP $300 for variations.

 http://segaretro.org/Digio_SJ-1